MultisampledNight/MultisampledNight/README.md

 ## What you can find here

 Not much, at least as of now.
 You might like my Vim colorschemes: [`samplednight`](https://github.com/MultisampledNight/samplednight) in case you don't care about balance, and [`silentmission`](https://github.com/MultisampledNight/silentmission) in case you want another useless theme.
 Else, only some tools and libraries lay around here, probably not of much interest.
 My configs are just here if someone wants them.
 Or a part.
 Like I take sometimes parts of the configuration of others.
-Currently I'm working on my first bigger project in Rust.

 ## How to contact me